Condensation Completion and Defects in 2+1D Topological Orders: Introduction

-If the category of codimension-1 and higher defects can be determined by the the category of codimension-2 and higher defects, then why should we care about it?
-Here we give two reasons \begin{enumerate} \item Although it has been encoded in, seeing the codimension-1 defects and the related fusion rules from the category of codimension-2 and higher defects is not straight forward.
-It's worthwhile to give these data explicitly. \item As assumed in \cite{Kong_2022}, a potentially-anomalous topological phase has a unique bulk, and the bulk is the center of its boundary.
-This is called bulk-boundary relation\cite{Kong_2017}.
-However, the codimension-2 description doesn't satisfy bulk-boundary relation.
-For example, for an anomaly free $2+1$D topological order, we expect the center of its categorical description gives the $3+1$D vacuum.
-However, the center of the modular tensor category $\cC$ of the particles in this topological order is $\cC\boxtimes\bar{\cC}$, which is not what we expect.
-One can solve this problem by considering the fusion $n$-category of codimension-$1$ and higher defects in a $n+1$D topological order. \end{enumerate}
+If the category of codimension-1 and higher defects can be determined by the category of codimension-2 and higher defects, then why should we care about it?
+Here we give two reasons \begin{enumerate} \item Although it has been encoded in, seeing the codimension-1 defects and the related fusion rules from the category of codimension-2 and higher defects is not straightforward.
+It's worthwhile to give the data explicitly. \item The fusion $n$-category of codimension-1 defects is a mathematically complete theory.
+The process of doing condensation completion of a category is conceptually similar with the Cauchy completion that generates the real numbers $\R$ from the rationals $\Q$.
+Just as Cauchy completion ``fills the gaps" in the rational numbers by formally adding limit for every Cauchy sequence, thereby yielding the complete space $\R$, the condensation completion of a category $\cC$, denoted as $\mathrm{Kar}(\cC)$ systematically adds objects representing absolute limits (universal properties preserved by functors) that might be missing in $\cC$ itself.
+This completeness of a mathematical theory is important for physics: Newtonian mechanics fundamentally requires the field of real numbers $\R$ to rigorously formulate calculus and differential equations; quantum mechanics relies on the completeness of Hilbert spaces to justify the operations of taking limits, differentials and integrals, such as those appearing in the Schrödinger equation and path integrals.
+In direct analogy, $\mathrm{Kar}(\cC)$ enables well-defined semi-simplicity and functorial constructions that depend on the presence of absolute limits.
+The fusion (higher) category of codimesnion-1 defects in a topological order is such an mathematically complete category.
+The codimension-1 defects are mathematically a kind of absolute limits called condensates~\cite{gaiotto2019condensations}.
+As we'll discuss in \ref{PhysicsCondensation} and Remark.\ref{WhyCondensation}, codimension-1 defects emerge physically by condensing certain particles along a codimension-1 surface.